Reinach double helps Montpellier to victory in front of touring Springboks - RFI

 The Springboks are in France for the next week to avoid a coronavirus quarantine in Britain before facing Wales on November 6.

-The likes of Rugby World Cup winning captain Siya Kolisi and utility back Francois Steyn, who played for both the French clubs, watched from the La Defense Arena stands as Reinach staked his claim for a starting berth next month with regular scrum-half Faf de Klerk missing through injury.
+The likes of Rugby World Cup-winning captain Siya Kolisi and head coach Jacques Nienaber watched from the La Defense Arena stands as Reinach staked his claim for a starting berth next month with regular scrum-half Faf de Klerk missing through injury.

+"Cobus came back to bring his experience," Montpellier coach Philippe Saint-Andre said.

+"He was also playing in front of his coach and he scores two tries," he added.

 The Springboks also head to Scotland on November 13 before travelling to England a week later in a re-run of the 2019 World Cup final.